ONLYOFFICE/office-js-api/Word/ApiDateForm/Methods/ToFixed.md

 # ToFixed

-Converts the current form to a fixed size form.<br>Inherited From: [ApiFormBase#ToFixed](../../ApiFormBase/Methods/ToFixed.md)
+Converts the current form to a fixed size form.

 ## Syntax